TERNION-1121/Othello-Reversi-Game/README.md

 Two players can play the game, alternating their turns.

 #### 🤖 Play with Computer
 Play with the computer!
 It makes use of the minimax algorithm with alpha-beta pruning.

-Currently it makes use of a really naive evaluation system, based on disc count.
+Currently the algorithm makes use of the following heuristics for a position's evaluation:
+- Coin parity
+- Mobility
+- Corner Values

 ### How to Play the Game 🎮
 1. Download the source code.
 (Either clone the repository or download the whole code from GitHub)